 We welcome Doctorate, Master and Honours students across the broad spectrum of research endeavours.
 The majority of our students are enrolled through Monash University, but we welcome students from other universities, including the University of Melbourne, La Trobe, Deakin, RMIT and Flinders University.
-Each Baker IDI laboratory head is associated with one or more departments in the Monash University Faculties of Medicine and Science, including Biochemistry and Molecular Biology, Physiology, Medicine, Pathology and Immunology.
+Each Baker IDI laboratory head is associated with one or more departments in the Monash University Faculties of Medicine and Science, including Medicine in the Central Clinical School, Immunology, Epidemiology and Preventative Medicine at AMREP, Biochemistry and Molecular Biology, Physiology, and Pathology Immunology.

 Another major function of the committee is the organisation of social events to promote student-student relations, inside and outside work hours.
 Functions such as Happy Hour drinks, trivia nights and other social events are funded by the Monash Postgraduate Association and Baker IDI Heart and Diabetes Institute, and enhances the ability of the student body to work together as a team.
 Organised by the students for the students, the annual student retreat is a 2-day networking and information opportunity held early in the year, which gives new students the chance to meet and socialise with their peers as well as learn about career options from notable speakers.